Renee Zellweger is the queen of reinvention.

 Throughout her 30-year acting career, we've seen the iconic actress morph her body and her look for every character she plays.

 We first met a baby-faced Zellweger in the cult classic film Empire Records, with her adorable 90s bangs and brown lipstick, and later fell in love with the wonderful Bridget Jones, a role for which the actress famously gained about 15kg.

-In the one promotional image we've seen, Zellweger's gorgeous toned figure is poured into a slim white dress, her blonde locks blow-dried into a perfect bob and her incredible skin is glowing.
+Zellweger looks incredible in the show, rocking beautiful blonde locks and a taute visage, her gorgeous toned figure poured into slim dresses, her blonde locks blow-dried into a perfect bob and her incredible skin glowing.